-1 All possible action profiles $a^1, a^2, \ldots, a^q$ .

-2 Outcome functions mapping $a^i$ onto the outcome k-vector $z^i$ , (i = 1, 2, ..., q).
+- 1 All possible action profiles $a^1, a^2, \ldots, a^q$ . - 2 Outcome functions mapping $a^i$ onto the outcome k-vector $z^i$ (i = 1, 2, ..., q).

 Consider the following game based on Ranked Coordination, which we will call Followthe-Leader I since we will create several variants of the game.
 The difference from Ranked Coordination is that Smith moves first, committing himself to a certain disk size no matter what size Jones chooses.
 The new game has an outcome matrix identical to Ranked Coordination, but its strategic form is different because Jones's strategies are no longer single actions.
-Jones's strategy set has four elements, which we will abbreviate as
+Jones's strategy set has four elements,

-(If Smith chose Large, choose Large; if Smith chose Small, choose Large), (If Smith chose Large, choose Large; if Smith chose Small, choose Small), (If Smith chose Large, choose Small; if Smith chose Small, choose Large), (If Smith chose Large, choose Small; if Smith chose Small, choose Small)
+(If Smith chose Large, choose Large; if Smith chose Small, choose Large),

+(If Smith chose Large, choose Large; if Smith chose Small, choose Small), which we will abbreviate as

+(If Smith chose Large, choose Small; if Smith chose Small, choose Large),

+(If Smith chose Large, choose Small; if Smith chose Small, choose Small)

 Follow-the-Leader I illustrates how adding a little complexity can make the strategic form too obscure to be very useful.
-The strategic form is shown in Table 2, with equilibria boldfaced and labelled $E_1$ , $E_2$ , and $E_3$ .
+The strategic form is shown in table 2.2, with equilibria